 In retrospect, the best fortune brought me into the home of my Gurgaon host.
 I’ve heard repeatedly that Delhi is a hard place to stomach even for native Indians.
 I’d soon learn that I would want, no require, distance from the real Delhi.
 When I broke from shelter to make day trips into the capital city, I would get on the metro at the very end of its line, and the contrast out the window grew harder to look at the further in I went.
-I stepped out of the metro to intense heat and the smell of food, auto exhaust, cows, garbage, dust, feces, and pee.
+I stepped out of the metro to intense overcrowding.
 The sound of tuk tuk (auto rickshaw) and car horns was deafening.
-All things were crowded together; garbage piled high and was strewn literally everywhere imaginable.
+All things were together; garbage piled high and strewn everywhere imaginable.
 From lack of services, people defecated publicly and slept soundly in trash piles on the street next to starved dogs.
 I was beaten senseless from all directions.

 Delhi is a city that inflicts an intense need to move forward.
 Me: to get the hell out of there.
-Them: to capitalize on every opportunity.
+Them: to capitalize on every possible opportunity.
 Competition here is at another level.
 Those who live in decrepit conditions and slums are the most enterprising people.
-Relentless in the chase, lives are scraped together.
+Relentless in the chase, lives are forced together.
 People here are no doubt the scrappiest.
-I was completely dumbfounded.
-In a street overcrowded with people, many doing hard labor, I am the only one drenched in sweat.
+Dumbfounded, in a street overcrowded with people many of whom doing hard labor, I am the only one drenched in sweat.

 It’s funny how things come to be.
 The masses of migrants to Delhi, 3.9 million strong in the slums according to the 2011 census, all aspire for Gurgaon.
 It's the poster child of Indian success.
-But the catch to the American dream is that it's not repeatable.
+But the catch to undertaking this manifestation of the American dream today is that it cannot be sustained.
 Mother Earth fights back.
 And make no mistake, Indians know this too well.